openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 Broker Microservice keeps track of the number of Orphans that it has found.
 Before its [Initial Harvest](#initial-harvest), it may erroneously identify Orphans because it has not yet seen all the data from the parent feeds.
 However, after all feeds have been harvested, if there are still Orphans, this indicates that there may be a problem with the Booking System's data.

 For more info about the different configurations of Opportunity feeds available, see [Types of RPDE feed](https://developer.openactive.io/publishing-data/data-feeds/types-of-feed).

+### Two-Phase Listeners

+A **Two-Phase Listener** can be created in Broker Miroservice to listen to updates to some object (e.g. [Opportunity](https://openactive.io/open-booking-api/EditorsDraft/#dfn-opportunity) or Order) in the [Booking System](#booking-system-under-test).
+These are used by the [Integration Tests](../openactive-integration-tests/) to ensure that certain actions lead to updates to data e.g. cancellation should lead to the Order's cancelled OrderItems updating their status.

+The two phases for these listeners are:

+1. **Listen**: Start listening for the object.
+Any updates to the object prior to this point will be ignored.
+2. **Get**: Get the update if there is one.
+If there isn't one, wait for one to arrive.

+Types of Two-Phase Listeners in Broker Microservice:

+* **Opportunity Listeners**: Listen for updates to a given [Child Opportunity](#orphans).
+* **Order Listeners**: Listen for updates to a given Order.